Beachy Romance: Great Oregon Coast Makeout Spots

 That's why hanging out below can be even better at times as the crumbling promontory provides a bit of shelter from the wind and the eyes of others.
 This is accessed by a quarter-mile walk from the Nye Beach Turnaround.

 Strawberry Hill, near Yachats.
 About halfway between Yachats and Florence sits this intricate wonder that's a kind of a miniature cove containing both soft sandy stretches and rocky nooks and crannies.
 More often than not the place is completely unoccupied, but even if there is a smattering of others, there are lots of rocky blobs to explore and to hide behind.
-It's perfect for both a hand-holding walk on the beach and some moments of hiding away.
+It's perfect for both a hand-holding walk on the beach and some moments of ducking out of sight.

 Hug Point, near Cannon Beach.
 There's often a lot of people here, but certain areas let you get away from the crowds and steal a kiss now and then.
 It's all dependent on the tide, however.
 About a third of the time, you can't get beyond the main access area and play around those fascinating cubby holes and slightly hidden sections.